letsmailbhanuprasd/letsmailbhanuprasd.github.io/_posts/2014-3-3-Hello-World.md

   box-sizing: border-box;
 }

-/* Add a gray background color with some padding */ body {
+/* Add a gray background colobbr with some padding */ body {
   font-family: Arial;
   padding: 20px;